-- To visually differentiate the local and virtual instances of Dragon Medical One, we recommend setting a different color theme for each instance. - To switch the audio and device button focus between instances, users must click the non-interval in the second second corresponding DragonBar.
+- To visually differentiate the local and virtual instances of Dragon Medical One, we recommend setting a different color theme for each instance. - To switch the audio and device button focus between instances, users must click the non-icon on the corresponding DragonBar.
 Once an instance has the audio focus, users can continue to use their hardware microphone to control the application as normal.